22 Apr 2015

 To break this down a bit more, let’s imagine the journey that your normal snail mail may take to get to its destination:

-Sending through an email service provider
+Sending through an SMTP server with an email service provider

 So what does this protocol look like when it comes to an email service provider like Mailjet?
 Businesses that need to send mass email to their customers use SMTP relay for ease of maintenance and added analytics insights.